joeflack4/CarePath/docs/deploy.md

 make frontend-install

 # Build and deploy to S3/CloudFront
+# This automatically uses current Terraform outputs for API URLs
 make frontend-deploy
 ```

 This will:
+1. Fetch current API load balancer URLs from Terraform outputs
-1. Build the React app for production
+2. Build the React app for production with those URLs
-2. Sync the build output to S3
+3. Sync the build output to S3
-3. Invalidate the CloudFront cache
+4. Invalidate the CloudFront cache (if CloudFront enabled)
-4. Print the frontend URL
+5. Print the frontend URL

+**Note**: When you run `make deploy-chat`, the frontend is automatically redeployed with updated API URLs.
+This ensures the frontend always points to the correct backend services.

 ### Local Development